nsvijay04b1/AWS_Certified_Solutions_Architect_Professional/Topics/17_Security_Identity_Compliance/KMS.md

-AWS Signature version 4:
-- When you send HTTP requests to AWS services, you (or your client tool/SDK) sign the requests so that AWS can identify who sent them.
-- You sign requests with your AWS access key, which consists of an access key ID and secret access key.
-- Some requests do not need to be signed, such as anonymous requests to Amazon S3.

-Envelope encryption:
-- Envelope encryption is the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key.
-- The latter key can also be encrypted under a third key, and so on.
-- Eventually, one key must remain in plaintext so you can decrypt the keys and your data.
-- This top-level plaintext encryption key is known as the master key.

 # AWS Key Management Service (KMS):
 - A fully managed service to create and manage cryptographic keys.
 - You can create symmetric or asymmetric keys.